 We are classed as a credit broker for consumer credit, not a lender.
 Our services are provided at no cost to you.
 We may receive a commission from the companies we refer you to, but this does not affect what you will pay for the product you choose.

 A personal loan is a good option if you want to fund a holiday or an home improvement project.
 They let you borrow a fixed sum of money and pay it back in fixed monthly instalments.

 Most providers have their own assessment criteria so a particular provider may give more weightage to certain criteria than another.

 You can use our loan repayment calculator to help you work out what a loan may cost you.

 As your credit score helps lenders determine your level of risk, improving that score will help you qualify.
 Generally, the higher your credit score, the more likely you are to qualify for a loan.
 Your credit score may also impact the interest rate you're offered.

 You will need to present proof that you have sufficient income to repay the money borrowed, plus the interest and additional fees.

-In general, you can apply for a loan online, over the phone, by post, or, if applying with a bank, by visiting a branch.
+You can apply for a loan online, over the phone, by post, or, if applying with a bank, by visiting a branch.
 You will also need the following documents for proof identity and income: